Bartlesville Radio » News » Curd, Stuart Retain Seats on Bartlesville City Council

 Stuart thanked the voters, his supporters, and donors like the Bartlesville Fraternal Order of Police and the Bartlesville Professional Firefighters.
 He said he is looking forward to serving Bartlesville for another two years.

 Incumbent Jim Curd Jr. has also retained his seat on the Bartlesville City Council.
 Curd oversees Ward Three in Bartlesville.
-Curd received 71.3-percent of the vote (1,873 votes) while challenger Jason Herr received 28.7-percent of the vote (754 votes).
+Curd received 71.3-percent of the vote (1,873 votes) while challenger Eric Terwey received 28.7-percent of the vote (754 votes).
 Curd said he was honored to have won.
 He said he is looking forward to the next two years.

 There is still work to do.
 Curd said the Bartlesville City Council has to bring more jobs to town and take care of our local companies.
 He said they've got to continue to get through this pandemic in the months ahead and come out on top as we continue to move Bartlesville forward into the future.